redVi/voyager/README.md

 If your blog is not in the root directory, you can include images with a relative path.
 For example:

 ```
-# directly in the blog post
 ![my_image]({{ site.images | relative_url }}/image.jpg)

-# or globally for all images in the _config.yml
-images: '/blog/assets/images'
 ```

 ## Production environment